USRSE/usrse.github.io/pages/community/election.md

 * Why do you want to be on the US-RSE Steering Committee? (<=1000 characters)
 * How do you contribute to the US-RSE Association or RSE community more broadly? (<= 1500 characters)

 All candidate information will be shared on the US-RSE website.
-Additionally, candidates will have the opportunity to share a short statement (live or recorded) during the US-RSE General meeting in December.
+Additionally, candidates will have the opportunity to share a short recorded statement during the US-RSE General meeting in December.

 An #election channel is available on Slack for any discussion with or about candidates.